Bug report #19746

 Attached is a Geopackage file with grid lines for testing.

-#4 Updated by Johannes Kroeger almost 2 years ago
+#4 Updated by Johannes Kroeger about 2 years ago

 Another easy test case: